linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 27 Market for Asset Backed Securities.md

 Moreover, FAF Lab Equipment Inc. may have a department that is responsible for servicing the loan.
 Servicing involves collecting payments from borrowers, notifying borrowers who may be delinquent, and, when necessary, recovering and disposing of the collateral (the laboratory equipment, in our illustration) if the borrower fails to make the contractual loan payments.
 Although the servicer of the loans need not be the originator of the loans, in our illustration, FAF Lab Equipment Inc. is the servicer.

 Now let's get to how these loans are used in a securitization transaction.
-We assume that FAF Lab Equipment Inc. has more than  \$300 million of installment sales contracts.
-We further assume that FAF Lab Equipment Inc. wants to raise\$ 300 million.
+We assume that FAF Lab Equipment Inc. has more than $300 million of installment sales contracts.
+We further assume that FAF Lab Equipment Inc. wants to raise $300 million.
 Rather than issuing corporate bonds for 300 million, the treasurer of the corporation decides to raise the funds through a securitization.
 To do so, FAF Lab Equipment Inc. will set up a legal entity referred to as a special-purpose vehicle (SPV).
 At this point we will not explain the purpose of this legal entity, but it will become clear later that the SPV is critical in a securitization transaction.

 In our illustration, the SPV that is set up is called "FAF Asset Trust" (FAFAT).
-FAF Lab Equipment Inc. will then sell to FAFAT  \$300 million of the loans.
-FAF Lab Equipment Inc. will receive from FAFAT\$ 300 million in cash, the amount of funds it wanted to raise.
-FAFAT obtains the \$300 million by selling securities that are backed by the \$300 million of loans.
+FAF Lab Equipment Inc. will then sell to FAFAT $300 million of the loans.
+FAF Lab Equipment Inc. will receive from FAFAT $300 million in cash, the amount of funds it wanted to raise.
+FAFAT obtains the $300 million by selling securities that are backed by the $300 million of loans.
 The securities are the asset-backed securities mentioned above.

 In the prospectus for a securitization issued in the United States, these securities are usually referred to as "certificates."